victronenergy/dbus-fronius/README.md

 dbus-fronius
 ============
 This application reads data from Fronius photoelectric voltage inverters, and publishes it on the D-Bus.
-It is designed to run on the color control CX.
+It is designed to run on the Color Control (CCGX).

 The color control gui application contains several pages to change the behaviour of this application, especially settings on how to detect the inverters.

-In order to build the application for the color control you need a linux system and a recent version of QT creator and the ccgx SDK.
+In order to build the application for the color control you need a linux system, a recent version of QT creator and the CCGX SDK.
 You can find the SDK here:

 https://www.victronenergy.com/live/open_source:ccgx:setup_development_environment